What Do Respiratory Therapy Technician Do?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-In the United States, there were 10,800 jobs for Respiratory Therapy Technician in 2016.
+There were about 10,800 jobs for Respiratory Therapy Technician in 2016 (in the United States).
 There is little to no growth in job opportunities for Respiratory Therapy Technician.